 Range Rover's Evoque has demolished all sales records for SUVs in this class.
-Jonathan Crouch reports on how the latest version aims to stay in the top spot.
+Jonathan Crouch reports on how the latest MK2 model aims to stay in the top spot.

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.

 Cambria Automobiles, Swindon Motor Park, Dorcan Way, Swindon, SN3 3RA

 (registered in England and Wales company registration number 05754547)

 Cambria Automobiles (South East) Limited is authorised and regulated by the Financial Conduct Authority (FCA) - FRN 308872.
 Cambria Automobiles (Swindon) Limited, Cambria Vehicle Services Limited, Grange Motors (Brentwood) Limited, Grange Motors (Swindon) Limited, Invicta Motors Limited, Invicta Motors (Maidstone) Limited and Thoranmart Limited (including all trading names) are Appointed Representatives of Cambria Automobiles (South East) Limited.

 We are a credit broker not a lender; we will assess your needs and introduce you to a limited number of finance providers who offer a limited range of finance products.
 No fees are payable by you for our Finance & Insurance Services.
 In most cases we are paid a fee by the provider for introducing you to them.